Download checklist | View also: Doing Business in Canada: 10 things that may surprise you

 - Acquisition (direct or indirect) of control of an existing Canadian business, or establishment of a new Canadian business by a foreign investor is subject to notification or review.

 - Foreign investment in Canada is reviewable typically only when a Canadian business is being acquired.
-Establishment of a new Canadian business can also be reviewable if there are reasonable grounds to believe that the investment could be injurious to national security, or the investment falls within specific business activities, such as cultural businesses, and a review is ordered.
+Establishment of a new Canadian business can also be reviewable if there are reasonable grounds to believe that the investment could be injurious to national security, or the investment falls within specific business activities, such as cultural businesses.

 - If an investment is reviewable, detailed information must be submitted to the Canadian government, which will determine whether the proposed investment is likely to be of net benefit to Canada.